Information, deadlines and resource documents for U.S. trade and tariff actions and the responses by the rest of the world.

 Internationally recognized trade compliance training.

 Adopted or considered by India, Italy, Turkey, Austria, Spain, the United Kingdom, Brazil, the Czech Republic, the European Union, and Indonesia

 As of November 2021, all of the investigations into digital services taxes are terminated.
 No tariffs are in effect due to these investigations.

-The Trump administration announced June 2 a new Section 301 investigation into digital services taxes adopted or under consideration by Austria, Brazil, the Czech Republic, the European Union, India, Indonesia, Italy, Spain, Turkey, and the United Kingdom.
-This investigation could result in tariffs or other restrictions on imports from these trading partners if consultations do not yield a successful resolution.
-Comments on this investigation are due by July 15.
+On June 2, 2020 the Trump administration announced Section 301 investigations into digital services taxes adopted or under consideration by Austria, Brazil, the Czech Republic, the European Union, India, Indonesia, Italy, Spain, Turkey, and the United Kingdom.

 In March 2021, USTR terminated the investigations of Brazil, the Czech Republic, the European Union, and Indonesia because those jurisdictions did not implement the DSTs under consideration.

 In January 2021, USTR found that the Digital Service Taxes adopted by India, Italy, Turkey, Austria, France, Spain and the United Kingdom each discriminate against US companies and burden or restrict US commerce.
 Although USTR announced their intent to impose additional tariffs, those tariffs were suspended to provide additional time to complete ongoing multilateral negotiations.

 On October 21, 2021, the US reached a deal with Austria, France, Italy, Spain and the United Kingdom.
 These countries agreed to withdraw their national digital services taxes and the US agreed to terminate the currently-suspended additional tariffs on goods from those countries.
 The Section 301 Digital Services Tax investigations of Austria, France, Italy, Spain and the United Kingdom were terminated on November 18, 2021.